How To Redomicile A Foreign Company To Singapore?

 Although ACRA reserves the right to reject applications for foreign company re-domiciliation to Singapore based on public policy grounds, your company maintains the right to appeal to ACRA and to the Minister of Finance.

-In the likely scenario where your application is accepted, you have to duty to:
+Furthermore, in the likely scenario where your application is accepted, you have to duty to:

 • Comply with Singapore Companies Act like any other Singapore incorporated company